Enums in OpenAPI

 Below is an example call to this API:

-Note that the client has to send both the label and the value.
-This defeats the purpose of using an enum, where a label is a human-readable alias for the actual value.
-But this oneOf
+solution, the client has to supply the label and the value, defeating the purpose of using an enum, where the label serves as a human-readable alias for the actual value.
+This oneOf

-solution makes clear what options are allowed and their exact values.
-You'll need to decide in your design whether you want a simple enum
+solution illustrates your options for including exact values.
+You’ll need to decide in your design whether you want a simple enum

 or a more descriptive oneOf